kexiZeroing/FE-Learning-notes/doc/angular-unit-test.md

 ```

 ### Test service and effect
 The basic testing idea and methods are the same, but there are no component lifecycle hooks, so we don't need any preparation work to do like providing observables in `ngOnInit`.
 We only mock what we want in the specific test we are working on.
 Basically we can always use `SpyHelper` to mock all the functions and cast the mock service's type as `SpyObj<XXXService>`.
-Note that we don't handle properties in the `SpyHelper`, so we can directly add a property to the mock object if needed in the spec, e.g., `fooService.bar$ = new BehaviorSubject(1)`, and use `(fooService as any).bar$` if the property is private.
+As mentioned we don't handle properties in the `SpyHelper`, so we can directly add a property to the mock object if needed in the spec, e.g., `fooService.bar$ = new BehaviorSubject(1)`, and use `(fooService as any).bar$` if the property is private.

 #### Writing marble tests